greenh/CJD/README.md

 with 1.3.0 (but not with 1.2.1).
 CJD does contain release-specific code, so this can be an issue.

-* CJD incorporates a Leiningen plugin, but there are still issues.
-Currently, the plugin works Leiningen 1.x only.
-Leiningen 2.x support is underway, but has issues.
+* CJD incorporates a Leiningen plugin, but all is not completely well.
+Currently, the plugin seems to work pretty well with Leiningen 1.x, at least in relatively simple environments.
+Leiningen 2.x support is underway, but is currently much afflicted with issues.

 * Error reporting is less than fully wonderful:

     + Syntax error messages tend to get you to the offending comment, not the specific line.

- + Due to parsing behavior, CJD often reports the same syntax error twice.
+    + Due to the peculiarities of its parsing behavior, CJD often reports the same syntax error twice.

     + Certain low-level (i.e., reader) errors cause exceptions that don't report the location of the problem.

-* It's (probably) doesn't cover everything one can do with Clojure.
+* It doesn't cover everything one can do with Clojure.

- + It accommodates most common syntactic variations (as a point of reference, it successfully makes it through the Clojure source code), but there's been no effort expended to ensure that coverage is fully comprehensive.
+    + CJD clearly accommodates most common syntactic variations (as a point of reference, it successfully makes it through the Clojure source code), but there's been no effort expended to ensure that coverage is fully comprehensive.
+This has occasionally been an issue in the reader variant CJD uses for comment parsing.

     + There's no way to accommodate anything that's dynamically or conditionally
 compiled: CJD is limited to just _reading_ source files; it doesn't _execute_ them.

-And the build process is all over the floor, testing leaves everything to be desired, it doesn't result in world peace and hasn't freed mankind from hunger, disease, or bad guys.
+And the build process is all over the floor, testing leaves everything to be desired, it doesn't result in world peace, and it hasn't freed mankind from hunger, disease, or bad guys.
 Or ants.
 (That's Leiningen's job.)
-But ignoring these minor details, everything is wonderful!
+But aside from all these minor details, everything is wonderful!

 ## License